JonathanCRH/Undiscovered_Worlds/README.md

 Continents occasionally appear with straight sides.
 The cause of this is unknown too, but it is rare.

+Gridlike artefacts sometimes appear on the ocean floor of custom worlds created from imported maps.
+I'm looking into this.

 The climate simulation is imperfect.
 Climate regions are more jumbled together than they should be.
 There is too much monsoon (Am) and not enough savannah (Aw/As).
 There is less warm-summer humid continental (Dfb) than there should be.
 However, a perfect climate simulation would require a lot more processing power and time than I have available!

 Lakes occasionally go haywire.
 Known cause: lakes are the work of the devil - https://undiscoveredworlds.blogspot.com/2019/02/grappling-with-lakes.html